WELCOME TO YOUR NEW MAPCR WEBSITE

 Where can I learn to become a court reporter or broadcast captioner?

 The knowledge and skills to become a court reporter or stenocaptioner are taught at more than 150 reporter training programs, including proprietary schools, community colleges and four-year universities.
-NCRA has a complete list of programs that have met the general requirements and minimum standards for reporter training programs set by the National Court Reporters Association.
+NCRA has a complete that have met the general requirements and minimum standards for reporter training programs set by the National Court Reporters Association.
 Many of these programs offer distance-learning options, so even if there is no reporting school near you, you can still attend class and obtain reporter or captioner training if you have access to the Internet or live near a satellite videoconference center.

 I'm interested in court reporting as a career possibility, but what effect will technology have on the future of the profession?

 No one has an infallible crystal ball.
 But the National Court Reporters Association expects the need for reporters to remain strong for the foreseeable future.
 A trained reporter using the latest realtime computer-aided transcription processes remains the fastest, most accurate way to turn spoken information into readable, searchable, permanent text.